 Project ideas will be accepted on a rolling basis, so the list of ideas will evolve and grow throughout the year.

-If you would like to express interest in working with a listed PEAK Inquiry project, or to share more about your teaching and research in the hopes of finding a future community project “match,” contact CCE Director Dr. Jordan Travis Radke at email@example.com.
+If you have questions, or would like to share more about your teaching and research in the hopes of finding a future community project “match,” contact CCE Director Dr. Jordan Travis Radke at firstname.lastname@example.org.